microsoft/mssql-docker/linux/preview/examples/mssql-mlservices/README.md

 1. Connect to Linux SQL Server in the container and enable external script execution by running the following T-SQL statement:
 ```
 EXEC sp_configure  'external scripts enabled', 1
-GO
-RECONFIGURE WITH OVERRIDE;
+RECONFIGURE WITH OVERRIDE
-GO
 ```

+> **NOTE**
+> If running with sqlcmd, then add semikolons and the GO command after each line.

 2. Verify ML Services is working by running the following simple R/Python sp_execute_external_script:
 ```
 execute sp_execute_external_script